Miners boost Britain's FTSE on bullishness over China's economy

 "(Miners) have been some of the worst performers over the past two or three years and they're just getting a little bit more buying interest on the back of the fact that people think that copper prices and commodity prices are going to edge up."

-The FTSE 100 was 19.33 points, or 0.3 percent, at 6,822.25 points by 1002 GMT, having kicked off the third quarter by rising 0.9 percent to notch its biggest one-day percentage gain in two months in the previous session.
+The FTSE 100 was up 21.12 points, or 0.3 percent, at 6,824.04 points by 0815 GMT, having kicked off the third quarter with aplomb - rising 0.9 percent to notch its biggest one-day percentage gain in two months in the previous session.

 In the United States, the Dow and the S&P 500 hit all-time highs on Tuesday, lifted by equally robust domestic manufacturing data in addition to the strong China data.
 Asian stocks hit a three-year peak on Wednesday.